openshift/enhancements/enhancements/monitoring/multi-tenant-alerting.md

-In some environments where cluster admins and UWM admins are different personas (e.g. OSD), it might not be acceptable for cluster admins to let users configure the Platform Alertmanager because:
+In some environments where cluster admins and UWM admins are different personas (e.g. OSD), it might not be acceptable for cluster admins to let users configure the Platform Alertmanager with `AlertmanagerConfig` resources because:
 * User configurations may break the Alertmanager configuration.
 * Processing of user alerts may slow down the alert notification pipeline.
 * Cluster admins don't want to deal with delivery errors for user notifications.

+At the same time, application owners want to configure their alert notifications without requesting external intervention.

 In this case, UWM admins have the possibility to deploy a dedicated Alertmanager.
-The configuration options will be equivalent to the options exposed for the Platform Alertmanager and exposed under the `alertmanager` key in the UWM configmap.
+The configuration options are to the options exposed for the Platform Alertmanager and live under the `alertmanager` key in the UWM configmap.

 ```yaml